strazdinsg/rebus/backend-v2/README.md

     - SERVER_PORT - port number to run the server on
     - ALLOWED_ORIGINS - comma-separated list of allowed origins for CORS

+Then you need to link this project to the [schemas](../schemas) project.
+This can be done by running `npm link` in the schemas project directory, then running `npm link schemas` in this project directory.
+The reason for this is that this project needs to access the schemas package because it needs the Data Transfer Objects (DTOs) defined in the schemas package.

 You can start the backend by executing `npm run restart` in the terminal.
 This will compile the TypeScript code and start the server.